Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/articles/webdev-tools/index.md

 [Sketch](https://www.sketch.com/) vs Figma is kind of like Apple vs Android: both offer very similar tools, and which one you prefer comes down to preference and your individual workflow.

 Sketch happens to be the app of choice for companies like Google, Facebook and Xbox.
-It's easy to use, offers a host of useful keyboard shortcuts, and is lightning fast no matter what you throw at it, from [social media designs](https://paperform.co/blog/social-media-design/) to working prototypes or fancy new icon sets.
+It’s easy to use, offers a host of useful keyboard shortcuts, and is lightning fast no matter what you throw at it, from [social media designs](https://paperform.co/blog/social-media-design/) to working prototypes or fancy new icon sets.

-Having said that, most web developers agree that Figma's prototyping capabilities are superior to Sketch.
+Having said that, most web developers agree that Figma’s prototyping capabilities are superior to Sketch.
 They also cite the built-in version history, collaboration features and the way Figma handles colour and text styling.
-The Auto-Layout is also preferred over Sketch's Smart layout.
+The Auto-Layout is also preferred over Sketch’s Smart layout.

 But.
-That's not the whole story.
+That’s not the whole story.
 Sketch is regarded as being more stable (Figma can be on the buggy side sometimes), having clearer layer organisation, and being faster to load large files.
-There's also a dark mode, which we all know, is music to any web developer's ear.
+There’s also a dark mode, which we all know, is music to any web developer’s ear.

-**💡Pro Tip:** The Figma vs Sketch battle isn't going to be decided in this blog post.
+**💡Pro Tip:** The Figma vs Sketch battle isn’t going to be decided in this blog post.
 Luckily, Figma is free to use and Sketch has a generous free trial.
-If you're unsure which is the right choice for you, just try them both.
+If you’re unsure which is the right choice for you, just try them both.

 ### 33. ProtoPie

-[ProtoPie](https://www.protopie.io/) bill themselves as the "easiest way to turn your interaction design ideas into realistic prototypes".
-It's a no-code creation tool used to create interactive prototypes for mobile, web, desktop or the 'Internet of Things' (IoT).
+[ProtoPie](https://www.protopie.io/) bill themselves as the “easiest way to turn your interaction design ideas into realistic prototypes”.
+It’s a no-code creation tool used to create interactive prototypes for mobile, web, desktop or the ‘Internet of Things’ (IoT).

 What sets ProtoPie apart is one thing: simplicity.
-Their goal isn't to be the most complex tool on the market—they want to take the pain out of building workable prototypes, fast.
+Their goal isn’t to be the most complex tool on the market—they want to take the pain out of building workable prototypes, fast.
 As with any no-code tool, the emphasis is on replacing code with simple buttons and keyboard commands to simplify your workflow.

-There's a gradual learning curve which makes it great for beginners.
+There’s a gradual learning curve which makes it great for beginners.
 Prototypes also interact with each other, meaning you can make interactions across devices.
-It's not as popular as the big players, but it's certainly a powerful tool.
+It’s not as popular as the big players, but it’s certainly a powerful tool.

 ### 34. Framer

-If you're comfortable with code, then [Framer](https://framer.com/) is an awesome tool to empower you to create interactive, highly-customisable prototypes.
+If you’re comfortable with code, then [Framer](https://framer.com/) is an awesome tool to empower you to create interactive, highly-customisable prototypes.
 Web devs around the world use it to build apps, websites, design systems and even slick new video game interfaces.

 What sets it apart from something like Figma?
 Well, with Framer the idea is that you can work with designs that can \*realistically be implemented \*with code.
-It's a bridge for UX designers and developers to collaborate and rapidly experiment in a shared workspace.
+It’s a bridge for UX designers and developers to collaborate and rapidly experiment in a shared workspace.

 📚 \*\*Related reading: \*\*[**How to stand out as a UX Designer**](https://paperform.co/blog/in-conversation-kyro-samaan/)

-Even if code isn't your thing, Framer is great.
+Even if code isn’t your thing, Framer is great.
 The GUI and design elements are on part with Sketch (or at least in the same ballpark) and the built-in prototyping is a breeze to use.
 There are also plenty of third-party packages to add new elements.

 ### 35. Toolset

 Sick of doing everything with code?
 [Toolset](https://toolset.com/) is a WordPress page builder which lets you build custom sites without any code.
 This is a great option for web developers and designers looking to complete complex projects quickly.

 Use Toolset to design from within WordPress.
 Create rich sites that look great on any device and load quickly for the SEO gods.
-It's got everything you could require to set up custom post types, fields, templates, searches, front-end forms and more.
+It’s got everything you could require to set up custom post types, fields, templates, searches, front-end forms and more.

 The biggest benefit of Toolset is that it saves you from having to use a bunch of different tools to build WordPress sites—all for a reasonable price of $69.